What OAuth Is

 Resource owner, which is an entity capable of granting access to a protected resource, for example, a user.

 Resource server, which is the server hosting protected resources, for example, APIs.

 Client, which is an application that requests resources from a resource server after getting authorized by the user.

-Authorization server, in this case, Cloudentity, is the server issuing access or ID tokens after successfully authorizing and authenticating the client.
+Authorization server is the server issuing access or ID tokens after successfully authorizing and authenticating the client.

 and token endpoints have an